codgersanya/lteulInterference/README.md

-ulInterference.mos uses avg.py -for LTE UlInterference calculation. avg.py must be placed to the same directory as this script.
+ulInterference.mos uses avg.py -for LTE UlInterference calculation. avg.py must be placed in the same directory as this script.
 The path for the files must be set under "Initial variables" in both scripts.
 Since python works from scripting-vm only, you need to enter to that first.